contao/docs/docs/dev/reference/dca/callbacks.md

 ### `list.operations.<OPERATION>.button`

-{{< tabs groupid="contao-version" style="code" >}}
-{{% tab title="Contao 4" %}}
-Before Contao 5, this callback allows you to generate a button for a specific operation yourself, instead of letting Contao generate it for you.
+This callback allows you to generate a button for a specific operation yourself, instead of letting Contao generate it for you.
 The callback passes the database record, the originally generated button HTML as a string (if applicable) and all the metadata defined in the DCA that is included in the generated button.
 The callback is expected to return a string containing HTML for the button (or an empty string, if you do not want to show a button).

-{{% notice "note" %}}
-The old style of button callback with multiple arguments has been deprecated in Contao **5** and will be removed in Contao **6**.
-It is still supported for backwards compatibility, but you should update the implementation to the new style once you stop supporting Contao 4.
-{{% /notice %}}

 {{% expand "Parameters" %}}
 * `array` Record data